ChronoscopeAppLab/open-liftim-android/README.md

 ## FAQ

 Q. What is the different between open source edition and official release build?
 A. In the open source version, server-side infrastructure is NOT provided by Chronoscope.
-And, it doesn't support any locales but default(en-US).

 Q. Where can I try it?
 A. Server-side system for testing exists on `http://lidev.starfree.jp/`.